Perfect! I have all the information I need. Here's the blog post for Schnoodles:

 Problem 2: Excessive Barking and Arousal

-What's happening: Your Schnoodle barks excessively at people passing the house, delivery drivers, doorbells, sounds, movement, other dogs.
-They're hypervigilant, constantly monitoring the environment, unable to settle.
+What's happening: Your Schnoodle barks at everything—people passing the house, delivery drivers, doorbells, sounds, movement, other dogs.
+They're hypervigilant, constantly monitoring the environment, unable to settle because they're always "on duty."

-Why it happens: Schnauzers were bred as farm watchdogs—alerting to strangers, changes, threats was their job.
+Why it happens: Schnauzers were bred as farm watchdogs.
+Alerting to strangers, changes, and threats was their job.
 They're extremely vocal, territorial, and suspicious.
 Poodles are similarly alert.
-Cross these and you get dogs who bark at everything.
-They're hypervigilant because they think they're "on duty" protecting their territory.
+Cross these and you get dogs who never stop barking.

 Problem 3: Stubbornness & Training Resistance

-Find their currency: some are food motivated, others prefer toys or play—use what motivates YOUR dog, not what training books say should work.
+- Find their currency: some are food motivated, others prefer toys or play

 Is a Schnoodle Right for a New Owner?